EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-1_connecting_device_to_EnOS_cloud_python.md

 In this step, configure a storage policy for the measurement points that are defined in the **SmartBattery_Model_a01** model.

-1. Select **Time Series Data Management > Storage Policy** from the left navigation menu.
+1. Select **Time Series Data Management > Storage Policies** from the left navigation menu.

 2. Click the **+** icon and **Create Group** to create a storage policy group.